 Types of Workplace Exoskeletons#

 Passive Exoskeletons: Unpowered devices using springs, counterweights, or elastic materials to redistribute body loads.
-These are lighter, simpler, and don’t require batteries.
+Lighter, simpler, and don’t require batteries.
 Examples include shoulder-support vests and back-support frames.

 Active (Powered) Exoskeletons: Battery-powered devices with motors and sensors that provide active force assistance.
-These can multiply human strength but are heavier and more complex.
+Can multiply human strength but are heavier and more complex.
 The powered segment represents approximately 74% of the 2024 market.

 Upper-Body Exoskeletons: Devices supporting arms, shoulders, and backs during overhead work or repetitive lifting.
 Ford deployed arm-support exoskeletons at 15 factories worldwide following successful trials.